 Any closed system possessed by an absolute dynamism must lead to a singularity: it cannot have any other theoretical horizon.
 And here the counterpoint for human creations, in the form of a «technological singularity”, cannot be missing.
 However, a geometric phase can also be seen as a gap or singularity in the topology of motion, not in the pathological sense, but in the much more elementary sense of not being integrable in the contour of the closed system.

-And this non-closed contour is precisely the principle of individuation of forms so wonderfully reflected in Venis’ sequence.
-And although one would not have to say that the principle of individuation is prior to the individual, it still becomes necessary in a time that has pretended that the individual is the only principle of everything; an individual that would be as closed and atomic as the laws he assumed and applied with utmost generality.
+And this non-closed contour concurs with the «principle of individuation» of forms so wonderfully reflected in Venis’ sequence.
+And although one would not have to say that the individuation process is prior to the individual, it still becomes necessary in a time that has pretended that the individual is the only principle of everything; an individual that would be as closed and atomic as the laws he assumed and applied with utmost generality.
 Let us say, for the rest, that any particle must be an ephemeral configuration independently of its duration or stability, by the mere fact that it does not become apparent without interaction.

 At any level, the geometric phase is the interface par excellence between systems that are otherwise defined as closed: this is its irreplaceable strategic character, which can only become apparent when, firstly, everything «fundamental» is considered closed, and, secondly, «connectivity» between more and more «closed» or «atomic systems» begins to proliferate.
 But since it is excluded from our principles, it remains just one more contingency.